Training dynamic models using early exits for automatic speech recognition on resource-constrained devices: Results

-In summary, although smaller and trained on less data, the Conformer-CTC/AED models perform better than Wav2Vec2-CTC in the last 3 layers. {\bf These results suggest that for early-exit architectures, training a model from scratch is more efficient than fine-tuning a large and accurate model not pre-trained with early-exits.} It is worth noting that the same trends are observed considering different decoders, different training losses, and independently of the use of a language model.
+{\bf These findings suggest that for early-exit architectures, training a model from scratch might be more efficient than fine-tuning a large but conventionally pre-trained model.} It is worth noting that the same trends are observed considering different decoders, different training losses, and independently of the use of a language model.
+We hypothesise that both Wav2Vec2.0 and WavLM models would display similar improvements in low-layer performance if trained from scratch with early-exits.
+Unfortunately, these experiments were not affordable.